foxonom/core/docs/Headzoo-Core-Functions.md

 it's desirable to make middle argument optional, while the callback remains the final argument.

+Throws an exception when $callable_required is true, and the callable object is empty.

 Returns true if the arguments were swapped, false if not.

 Examples: